CMU-18740/gem5-tutorial/part1/part1_2_cache_config.md

 Creating cache objects
 ----------------------

-We are going to use the classic caches, instead of ruby-intro-chapter, since we are modeling a single CPU system and we don't care about modeling cache coherence.
-We will extend the Cache SimObject and configure it for our system.
+We are going to use the classic caches, instead of Ruby, since we are modeling a single CPU system and we don't care about modeling cache coherence.
+We will extend the `Cache` SimObject and configure it for our system.
 First, we must understand the parameters that are used to configure Cache objects.